aws/aws-parallelcluster/docs/source/aws_services.rst

 Amazon SNS
 ----------

 Amazon Simple Notification Service is used to receive notifications from Auto Scaling.
-These events are called life cycle events, and are generated when an instance lauches or terminates in an Autoscaling Grpoup.
-Within CfnCluster, the Amazon SNS topic for the Autoscaling Group is subnscibred to an Amazon SQS queue.
+These events are called life cycle events, and are generated when an instance lauches or terminates in an Autoscaling Group.
+Within CfnCluster, the Amazon SNS topic for the Autoscaling Group is subscribed to an Amazon SQS queue.

 For more details about Amazon SNS, see http://aws.amazon.com/sns/